Queens LLC Publication Costs: Queens County Process Guide

 Queens vs. Other NYC Boroughs

-Queens offers a middle ground in NYC publication costs.
-Here's how it compares:
+Queens offers a middle ground in NYC publication costs — the most affordable among the larger boroughs:

 |---|---|---|

-Queens costs roughly 40-60% less than Manhattan and often 10-30% less than Brooklyn, making it the most affordable of the major NYC boroughs for LLC publication.
+Queens costs roughly 20-30% less than Manhattan and often 5-15% less than Brooklyn, making it one of the more affordable NYC boroughs for LLC publication.
+Many Queens business owners still save significantly by using an Albany County address.

 Designated Newspapers for Queens County